5 “Whys” Analysis

 Be ready for intentional and unintentional bias in the answers you discuss here.
 Make sure the room doesn't try to steer away from an uncomfortable truth, or try to reach an easy consensus.

-If there isn't one clear problem, you'll need to agree on which problem to tackle – which on it's own should be pretty revealing!
+If there isn't one clear problem, you'll need to agree on which problem to work on – which on it's own should be pretty revealing!
 Once you're agreed, write the succinct problem statement on the board.

 Basic 5 whys analysis (15 min)

-Ask: "Why is / are / does [your problem statement]?"
-Write your response(s) below the problem statement.
+Ask the questions: "Why is / are / does [your problem statement]?"
+Write your answer(s) below the problem statement.
 These becomes your second problem statement.

 Ask again: "Why is / are / does [your second problem statement]?"
 Write those responses below the second row.